davidmiquelf/Linux-Usage-Agent/README.md

 - The script  `host_usage.sh` gathers usage information of the host to populate the host_usage table.
 It should be run once per minute using crontab.

 ## Usage
-- Run Postgresql through docker and use the init file to set up the tables.
+- Run Postgresql through docker and use the init file to set up the tables, use any viable host, port, username, and password.
-- Use `psql -h Localhost -U postgres` to access the database locally.
+- Use `psql -h [host] -U [username]` to access the database locally.

 ```
 CREATE DATABASE host_agent;